CarineIzere/Password-Locker/README.md

 ## Description

-    Password Locker is a terminal run python application that allows users to store details i.e. usernames and passwords and other personal informationof their accounts.
+    Password Locker is a terminal run python application that allows users to store details i.e. usernames and passwords and other personal information of their accounts.

 ## User Stories